erikbra/grate/docs/MigratingFromRoundhousE.md

 - grate has a single mandatory `-cs`/`--connstring` argument for simplicity.
 RH's `--database`, `--server`, `--accesstoken` etc arguments are now longer allowed.

 - Not all previously supported tokens are available yet.
 For more information see the [Token Replacement docs](TokenReplacement.md).
 - UserTokens have had two small changes.
 In keeping with the `System.CommandLine` standards the `--ut` option is now passed multiple times for multiple tokens, rather than parsing a single ';' delimited string.
-As a result of this change, the longer form of the option is now `--usertoken` (singular).
+Support for `;` delimited lists of tokens may be re-added in the future.

 - The `DropCreate` 'mode' has been merged with the `--drop` option.
 RH used a single-run workflow for `Normal` and `RestoreRun` modes, but needed two executions for the `DropCreate` mode.  grate uses the `--drop` option like RH but **it continues with the creation and migration afterwards**!
 If you have a scenario for dropping a database but _not_ then running a migration, please open an issue!